sakshambakshi/vue-notes/notes.md

 The vnode will have lots of children and each render ist will have to go through it but thanks to **createElementBlock** function and patch flag only those nodes who are using dynamic value / attribute and are returned as **flattened array** and the exact are vnodes to be target

+### Dom Updating nexttick
+As soon as something is updated immedtaley all things  are not pushed to the Dom node in synchholosuly mkanner Vue run a update cycle and all the changes are buffered and updated in that update cycle .To detect the cycle  ` use **nextTick**

+### ref vs reactive

+### Shallow Reqactivity

+### Shallow ref

+### Automatically unwrapping ref

+### Downside withj reactivity

+### Computed property
+It use for chching

+- To update something use Writtable computation property.
+- Avoid Mutation in the computed property .
+- Avoid use asuync or network calls inside the the computred property these are to be done under the **watchers**

+### Teleport
+Many a time by logical a componenet is a child of the parent component by in the tyerm or point of view it will have a different node like for example of a **modal** you use **<Teleport> component** you provide the **css selector DOM Nodes where you component needs to be injected visually outside the normal Dom**